 In the meantime, I’d also like to welcome Gregory Guillou to our team here in Ottawa, as he has arrived today.
 He’s an Oracle specialist, one of the world’s 100 or so OCMs in fact, and has particular expertise in Oracle’s clustering technology, RAC.

-2 comments on “Database sharding and the end of RAID?”
+2 Responses to “Database sharding and the end of RAID?”

 Leave a Reply